frjo/hugo-theme-zen/README.md

 To customise a js or sass file, copy it to the root assets directory and edit it there.
 Make sure to maintain the directory structure inside the assets/sass directory.

-The default styles in "_zen.scss" are boring but functional.
+The default styles in `assets/sass/_zen.scss` are boring but functional.
 You can easily overide them completely by placing an empty file named "_zen.scss" in root assets/sass directory.

-The sass files are be default built for production, compressed with fingerprint.
+The sass files are by default built for production, compressed with fingerprint.

 By setting the Hugo environment variable to "development" (default when running `hugo server`) they will instead be nested with sourcemaps.

+### CSS grid for layout

+Modern CSS grid is the easiest and cleanest way to layout your pages.

+The CSS grid layout are in `assets/sass/layouts/_layouts.scss`.
+A lot can be done by just reordering "grid-template-rows".

 ## Multilingual

-English and Swedish translations are included and you can easily add more to the `i18n` site directory.
+English, French, Portugis and Swedish translations are included and you can easily add more to the `i18n` site directory.
+French and Portugis are contributed by users.

 A language selector will be included on sites with more than one language.
 Add `languageName` to your language configuration, this is what will be displayed in the selector.